Accepted Students

 The deposit deadline for transfer students varies.
 Refer to your acceptance email for your deposit deadline.

 You’re in.
 Congrats new Tigers!
 Soon you will see that there is no place like RIT/NTID.
-To accept our offer of admission and reserve your place in RIT’s entering class, please follow the checklists below, step by step, to complete your enrollment.
+To accept our offer of admission and reserve your place in RIT’s entering class, please follow the checklist below, step by step, to complete your enrollment.

 To accept our offer of admission and reserve your place in RIT's entering class, please complete the online Offer of Admission reply form, which can be found at join.rit.edu/status.
 Once this is complete, please finalize your enrollment intention by submitting your $500 deposit by the deadline stated in your acceptance letter

 To pay via credit card and to expedite the processing of your enrollment deposit, please log into your Admissions Application Status page in your Admissions Portal and submit your payment using the secure link found under “Payment Due.”
 If you would like to pay your enrollment deposit by mail, or wire transfer, view details about additional payment methods.
 Once your deposit is received, please allow 1-2 business days for processing.
 Your other required enrollment steps (e.g., housing contract) will not be available until your payment has been processed.
+The enrollment deposit is non-refundable.

 IMPORTANT: All deposits will be posted with the date of online receipt or mailing postmark.
 Students submitting the enrollment deposit after the deadline noted in their offer of admission letter may have their deposit returned once enrollment capacity has been reached.